 With an early foundation in finance and business improvement, Caroline has worked with a range of Executive Teams, Boards and other business leaders - in both private and public sectors - in service delivery, strategy development and corporate planning.

-Having completed her Bachelor of Business, Caroline commenced her career in the mining industry, and has spent the past fourteen years working in senior leadership roles in Local and State Government.
+Having completed her Bachelor of Business, Caroline commenced her career in the mining industry, and has spent the past fifteen years working in senior leadership roles in Local and State Government.
 She has a focus on strategic transformation and cultural reform, delivered through a solid platform of evidence and engagement.

 Before joining Scenic Rim Regional Council in January 2020, Caroline spent three years as an Executive Leader with Ipswich City Council.
 She is motivated by organisations with strategic vision, engagement with collaborative partners, and outcomes delivery.